cleanjsweb/neat-react/docs/class-component/index.md

 	</>;
 }

-// Call FC() to get a function component that you can render like any other function component. export default Button.FC();
+// Call the static method FC() to get a function component that you can render like any other function component. export default Button.FC();
 ```